Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 Unfortunately past 7 AM, finished botmove() by finishing the capture conditions by using a similar strategy to may 31, then added the greedy alternative algorithm.

+### June 6

+Today I changed the highlight method in Onitama.pde to make the highlight more easily visible.

 ## Mikayla Lin